brianshumate/katacoda-scenarios/vault-telemetry-splunk/05-analyze-generated-metrics.md

-Now that you have generated some leases, secrets, and tokens, click the **Splunk Web** tab and explore those updated metrics.
+Now that you have generated some leases, secrets, and tokens, go back to your **Splunk Web** browser tab and explore those updated metrics.

 First, click the **Refresh** button in the center section to provide you with the latest metrics you recently generated..
 Note that due to interface scaling, it can appear abbreviated as **Ref...**.